devanshjain14/xinu-operating-system/reports/assignment2.md

 #### Does your program output any garbage?
 If yes, why?

+The output of the program does not output any garbage value, because semaphores are used to control access to a common resource by multiple processes in a concurrent system.

 #### Are all the produced values getting consumed?
 Check your program for a small count like 20.

+If I use